Bow Down to the First Teaser for Queen Charlotte: A Bridgerton Story - E! Online

 "No one will speak of him," she continues.
 "He is clearly a beast or a troll."

 You tell 'em, Charlotte.
-Although the "'em" in question is really her intended, not actually footman.
+Although the person she is speaking to is really her intended, not actually a footman.
 Awkward!

 In addition to India and Golda, Queen Charlotte features Bridgerton fan favorites Adjoa Andoh and Ruth Gemmell, who will be reprising their roles of Lady Agatha Danbury and Lady Violet Bridgerton, respectively.
 Arsema Thomas and Connie Jenkins-Greig will play the younger versions of the Bridgerton matriarchs.